AddyLopez/random-rudiment-generator/README.md

 - **_Accessibility rating_** by Lighthouse audit: 100/100 for desktops, 100/100 for mobile devices.

-- Coded in VS Code with tools for a **_professional development workflow and continuous deployment_**, such as Live Server, GitHub, and hosting on Netlify
+- Coded in VS Code with tools for a **_professional development workflow and continuous deployment_**, such as Live Server, Git, GitHub, and hosting on Netlify

 ## Project Previews